Do you find yourself constantly trying to control what your partner does? How they do it? When they’re doing it?

 Being alone for a while gives you the opportunity to work on yourself without the added complication of a relationship confusing things or hindering your growth.

-By remaining single and putting in the work to overcome your controlling behaviors, you will learn to love yourself first.
 You will realize that you can fulfill your own needs and don’t need someone to fulfill them for you, or to validate you as a person by virtue of being in a relationship with you.

 17. Challenge yourself and set big but realistic goals.

-Part of why you may seek to control your significant other is the feeling you have of being out of control.
-You need to gain some control over something and your partner offers a solution to that.
+You desperately seek to gain some control over something, and your partner offers a solution to that.

 So, if you can find a different outlet for your control, you will ease up on the controlling behaviors in your relationship.